 - Regenerate natural systems

-The circular model requires us to start designing products that can be “made to be made again” and powering the system with renewable energy.
+The circular model requires us to design products that can be “made to be made again” and power the system with renewable energy.
 This is the ultimate goal of the zero waste movement.

-Sustainable development is about practices, processes, manufacturing, etc that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+Sustainable development is about practices, processes, manufacturing, etc., that meet the needs of the present without compromising future generations’ ability to meet their own needs.

 Care is also taken to make sure that the products are resource-efficient both during manufacture and at the point of recycling.

 Similar to eco-friendly in that all is not what it seems.
-Greenwashing is a term used when a company misleads a consumer into thinking that they more ecologically focused than they actually are.
+Greenwashing is a term used when a company misleads consumers into thinking that they are more ecologically focused than they actually are.

 In 1991, chemical company DuPont announced its double-hulled oil tankers with ads featuring marine animals dancing to Beethoven’s “Ode to Joy.”